snw35/cloudenv/README.md

 The Cloud Environment Shell ⛅

 This is a one-stop "install all" for modern cloud tooling that wraps seamlessly over your existing shell.
-It provides a suite of tools for AWS and GCP and makes them all accessible from a single command.
+It provides a suite of infrastructure-as-code (IaC) tools for Amazon AWS, Google GCP, and Kubernetes and lets you run them with no set-up or configuration.

 ## How To Use

 The only requirement is to have Docker installed (the docker-ce package on most distros).

+Tested and working on Mac and Linux.

 Clone the repo and install the 'cloudenv' command into your path.